trexwithoutt/SaaS_genomicsAnnotation/README.md

 	- A low cost, highly-durable object store for archiving the data of Free users

+	- A relational database for user account information

+	- A service that runs AnnTools for annotation

+	-
 The diagram below shows the various GAS components and interactions:

 <img src="https://github.com/trexwithoutt/SaaS_genomicsAnnotation/blob/master/config.png">

 ## Refrences